mohdfareed/MSD_P18538/software/backend/README.md

 ## Overview

-The backend is responsible for controlling the robot and the Raspberry Pi.
-It consists of different endpoints that are exposed locally.
-The endpoints are used by the frontend to control the robot and the Raspberry Pi.
+The backend of the project is responsible for the following:

+- Controlling the robot's hardware
+- Configuring the robot

+The project is written in Python, and uses the [FastAPI](https://fastapi.tiangolo.com/) framework to provide a REST API for interfacing with the robot.

 ## Requirements